adamtow/geocuts/docs/English.md

 Take GeoCuts to the next level by pairing it with [Cronios, the shortcuts scheduler for iOS](http://cronios.com).
 Cronios automatically runs your shortcuts in the background on a schedule of your design.

 ## Balancing the Frequency of Checks
-Because retrieving the device location and sending messages currently requires a switch back to the Shortcuts app, you should be careful how often you call GeoCuts in Cronios itself.
+Because retrieving the device location and sending messages currently requires a switch back to the Shortcuts app, you should be mindful how often you call GeoCuts from Cronios.

-Importing the cron job lets you choose from check intervals of 5, 15, and 30 minutes.
+Importing the cron job lets you choose from check intervals of 2, 5, 10, 15, and 30 minutes.
 You can further adjust the schedule from within Cronios.

+>With Cronios 1.2.1 or higher, you can set a cron job’s Repeat Interval like you can with location triggers.
+So while you can have GeoCuts’ cron job evaluate every 5 minutes, you can set it to run every 30 minutes from the last successful run.
+Configure the Repeat Interval within GeoCuts cron job entry in Cronios.

 <span id="helper"></span>
 ## GeoCuts Helper
 The GeoCuts Helper shortcut does two things:

 1. Creates new location triggers in GeoCuts from the iOS Share sheet.
 2. Calls the `Run Once` function of GeoCuts.
-Add a Siri phrase for this shortcut or add GeoCuts Helper to the iOS Home screen for one step access to evaluating your location triggers.

 ![GeoCuts Helper creates new location triggers from the iOS Share sheet.](https://adamtow.github.io/geocuts/images/geocuts-helper.png)